• Share this on:

 Design

 Most importantly, decorative objects are designed to be beautiful.
 Innovative design can increase the value of a decorative object.
-At the same time, the items have to be well constructed and should not come apart easily.
-Especially in mature markets, consumers can choose the level of quality that suits them best.
+At the same time, the items have to be well-constructed and should not come apart easily.
+Especially in mature markets like Western European countries, in which these products are mainstream, consumers can choose the level of quality that suits them.

 2. What makes Europe an interesting market for decorative objects?